Trusted by traders worldwide

 Trend Reversal Signals

 After a 5-wave impulse, expect a 3-wave correction.
-Use ABC patterns to identify the end of corrections.
+Use ABC patterns to identify the end of corrections and the start of a new trend.

 Example: After completing Wave 5, wait for ABC correction to finish before entering new trend.

-Pro tip: Don't trade Wave 1 or Wave A - too uncertain.
-Focus on Wave 3 entries (highest probability) and Wave 5 (end of trend).
+Pro tip: Don't trade Wave 1 or Wave A — too uncertain.
+Focus on Wave 3 entries (highest probability, best risk/reward) and Wave 5 (end of trend).
 Always confirm with price action and other indicators.

-Brokers with advanced charting tools for wave analysis.
+Brokers with advanced charting tools for Elliott Wave analysis.

 Axi